-As a final part of the programme, you will conduct your own research project and demonstrate your ability to independently apply the different ideas and theories introduced by the different courses.
-During the final semester, you will, in a small team write your degree project and also carry out a “Learning Objective Assessment” in order to repeat vital knowledge and skills of the programme and reflect upon your learning and personal development.
+As a final part of the programme, you will conduct your own research project in a small team and demonstrate your ability to independently apply the different ideas and theories introduced by the different courses.

 A continued internationalisation of business life demands a solid understanding of cross border, cross-cultural international business, trade, law, and economics.
 This programme will enable you to compete in the international business labour market as well as add value to domestic firms/employers with international relationships.